Joseph T. Copeland: The Maine years

 Royal, a farmer, and Alice were married in Newcastle, about 1812, 8 years before Maine became a state.

 Joseph was the eldest of 11 children – 7 boys and 4 girls:

-In about 1818 the family moved to Dexter, Maine, where Joseph's eight youngest siblings were born.
+In about 1818, the family moved to Dexter, Maine, where Joseph's eight youngest siblings were born.
 Unfortunately, both Lucinda Safford and Mary Elizabeth died before their tenth birthdays.

 The Copeland's family was not well off, but when he died, Joseph's grandfather left him five hundred dollars to get an education.
 Joseph attended and graduated from Harvard College (now University).
 Established in 1817, Harvard is the oldest continuously operating law school in the United States.
-Upon graduation Copeland began studying law with Daniel Webster at his Boston law firm.
-At the time Webster was one of the most celebrated lawyers in the country.
+Upon graduation, Copeland began studying law with Daniel Webster at his Boston law firm.
+At the time, Webster was one of the most celebrated lawyers in the country.
 He had been elected a U.S. Senator from Massachusetts in 1827 and was re-elected in 1833.
 Webster was also one of several Whig candidates for president in 1836.
 While with Webster, it is rumored that Copeland was sent to Michigan on a "secret mission" by President Andrew Jackson.

 Eventually, Joseph returned to Maine.
 He enlisted as Ensign of the 1st Co. of Riflemen, 3rd Regiment, 1st Brigade of Militia of Maine, on December 20, 1834.
 He became captain of the same on April 16, 1838; major in July 1838; and colonel on June 28, 1839.
 Joseph may well have played a role in the bloodless Aroostook War, an 1839 boundary dispute between New Brunswick and Maine.
 Coincidentally, Daniel Webster negotiated a compromise that averted actual fighting.
-Always one to be as busy as possible, Copeland was appointed a justice of the peace in Maine on February 12, 1835, and again February 6, 1838.
+Always one to be as busy as possible, Copeland was appointed a justice of the peace in Maine on February 12, 1835, and again on February 6, 1838.
 In 1837, Amos Kendall, postmaster general, appointed Copeland as the postmaster for North New Portland, Maine.

 Joseph married Mary Jane Wilson, daughter of Robert & Margaret Wilson, on July 19, 1835.
 They had three children: